wowgaming/wiki-en/_pages/wotlk-twink-19.md

 ## Why would you make a level 19 character

 Simple: CHALLENGE!

-You start with nothing and you end up with little = chalange.
+You start with nothing and you end up with little = challange.
 True fun about 19s is making something out of nothing.

-Many people say that its 2 button smashing bracket and it's truly not.
+Many people say that it's 2 buttons smashing bracket and it's truly not.
 I have 3 bars filled with hotkeys and 3 bars filled some other stuff to avoid complication while buffing myself with scrolls and food/drinks.
-I really have no intension on prooving those guys wrong, if someone wants a proof PM me I'll write you down list of my hotkeys and how frequently they are used.
-I'm sure you will be impressed how developed can rogue's combat be at lv19\.
+I really have no intention on proving those guys wrong, if someone wants a proof PM me I'll write you down list of my hotkeys and how frequently they are used.
+I'm sure you will be impressed how developed can rogue's combat be at level 19.

 To back up my story I'll just say that yesterday in Gurubashi Arena I defeated 2 lv80s (dk & warr) and lv74 (paladin) while defending my friend to get AGM trinket, and than they came back again and died again and again and again...
 I went oom and some lock came and killed me in the end.
 I used like 3-4 keys the most as shadow priest.
 Those who know me, know how active that priest is and what mess is his UI, still it was piece of cake to fight vs them.
-Combat as lv19 rog is alot more complicated than the one I ever had on that priest mostly cuz of handicaps you are faced with and improvisations you gotta make to get something more out of it.
+Combat as lv19 rog is a lot more complicated than the one I ever had on that priest mostly cuz of handicaps you are faced with and improvisations you gotta make to get something more out of it.
 It's not same for every class tough.

 However, in this guide I will show you how to find solutions to some of handicaps of your class and with some of them you can turn your warrior into a class with lay on hands spell that casts aoe fire spells, firebolts, nets and has a combat pet.

 Sounds interesting ???
 I know it does.
 It's the beauty of lv19 where those minor hidden things in game, that have no place in 80 content, here can play a big role in duel or bg outcome. ( this will be covered in last part of guide )

 ## Race / Class combinations

-Every class has it's best fitting race, we all know that but we dont always stick to that rule.
-Myself included hehe
+Every class has it's best fitting race, we all know that but we don't always stick to that rule.
+Myself included hehe.

 Here is the list of best race/class combos which can mostly be applied to any bracket.
-Still in lv19 it kinda plays bigger role than in other brackets mostly because you will be using your racial more often than in any other bracket.
+Still in lv19 it kinda plays a bigger role than in other brackets mostly because you will be using your racial more often than in any other bracket.

 Also important thing to take in consideration is base stats of each race.
 Pick the one that fits your class the most, unless you really don't like the "looks" of it.

 ![Image](http://www.wowgaming.org/wiki-en/assets/images/twink19/twink19-alliance.jpg)

 ![Image](http://www.wowgaming.org/wiki-en/assets/images/twink19/twink19-horde.jpg)

-Warrior:
+**Warrior**:
 - horde choice:
 Tauren - that extra stun is simply OP especialy in this bracket where you have no mounts
 Orc - racial that increases damage; increased expertise with axes which is important (see gearing up section)